Home

 Are you looking for peanut butter dog biscuits recipes?
 If so, then you're in the right place.
 More and more dog owners are making foods, treats, cookies and the like for their own dogs now.
 There are many reasons for this sudden shift in popularity however I think a lot of it stems from the whole pet food recall that happened several months back.

-There are a lot of benefits of making your German Shepherds own peanut butter dog biscuits as well as other foods - you can control the ingredients, you know exactly what is going in the foods you make and it can be a lot of fun.
+There are a lot of benefits of making your German shepherds own peanut butter dog biscuits as well as other foods - you can control the ingredients, you know exactly what is going in the foods you make and it can be a lot of fun.

 The only disadvantages I can think of right off hand would be in time management of actually having to make the cookies or maybe even in costs in the beginning.